By Janice Tieperman

 “I’d say it was a definitely a long and hard process planning the event,” explained junior Kayla Bowe, one of the organizers of the event.
 “It took us awhile, but we all came together really well as a team.”

-Senior Emily Tooker, another organizer from CAB, agreed.
+Senior Emily Tooker, another organizer from SAA, agreed.

 “I’m super particular about everything, so when I found out we were going to do this project I already had a to-do list.
 I got really excited and liked putting everything together systematically,” she added.